Horizon0156/XmlRpc/README.md

 }
 ```

 To consume the service, simply create a client proxy and use the contract to call its methods.
+The service also provides an automatically generated documentation by browing to the opened enpoint http://127.0.0.1:5678/

 ``` C#
 using Horizon.XmlRpc.Client;